krzysztofzuraw/blog/src/posts/wip-docker-nextjs.md

 Steps are as follows:

-1. Build docker image & tag it with current commit hash (Gloud Build gives us $COMMIT\*SHA) + latest tag.
-In this step we are also embeding `NEXT_PUBLIC_` env variables as they need to be present in [build time](https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser).
+1. Build docker image & tag it with current commit hash (Gloud Build gives us `$COMMIT_SHA`) + latest tag.
+In this step we are also embedding `NEXT_PUBLIC_` env variables as they need to be present in [build time](https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser).
 2. Push tags
 3. Tell cloud run to use just tagged docker image with next.js application